UK’s May pleads for Conservative unity on Brexit votes

 - Trump crosses a fateful line on trade and everything's at risk | Jon Talton

-Britain is due to leave the EU on March 29, 2019, and the bloc is frustrated with what it sees as a lack of firm proposals from the U.K about future relations.
+May is due to address Conservative legislators Monday to try to quell a rebellion by pro-EU Tories.
+Her office said she would stress the need to show “that we are united as a party in our determination to deliver on the decision made by the British people.”

+In fact, her party is far from united over the decision to leave the EU.
 May’s Cabinet is divided between ministers including Foreign Secretary Boris Johnson, who support a clean break with the EU, and those such as Treasury chief Philip Hammond who want to keep close ties with the bloc, Britain’s biggest trading partner.

+Britain is due to leave on March 29, 2019, and the bloc is frustrated with what it sees as a lack of firm proposals from the U.K about future relations.

-May’s spokesman said Monday that a promised document setting out the government’s negotiating position would not be released before a June 28-29 EU summit, as previously planned.
+May’s spokesman James Slack said Monday that a promised document setting out the government’s negotiating position would not be released before a June 28-29 EU summit, as previously planned.

 Amid the uncertainty, business concern is mounting.
 Three major German business organizations on Monday pressed for clarity from Britain on its plans for a post-Brexit relationship with the EU.